The Murder Clinic

-The Murder Clinic (La lama nel corpo) is a 1966 slasher giallo film directed by Lionello De Felice and Elio Scardamaglia.
+The Murder Clinic (La lama nel corpo) is a 1966 giallo film directed by Lionello De Felice and Elio Scardamaglia.
 It was produced by Elio Scardamaglia, Francesco Scardamaglia and Luciano Martino.
 The screenplay was written by Martino and Ernesto Gastaldi from their own story.
 It stars William Berger, Françoise Prévost, Harriet White Medin, Mary Young, and Barbara Wilson.

 Plot

 In 1870s England, Dr. Vance (William Berger), the director of a mental hospital, is secretly carrying out skin grafts on the patients in an attempt to restore his sister-in-law's mutilated face (she accidentally fell into a lime pit).
 Meanwhile, a hooded killer is murdering people with a straight razor in the hospital.